brandonleehs/ParkSmart/README.md

 If you wish to use your own local database, connect to localhost:27017 in MongoDB Compass and create a new database with the name `sc2006`.
 You may initialise your first collection as `MyCollection` (the name does not really matter).

-If you wish to observe the cloud database, connect to `mongodb+srv://wenrongtan16:7F5vZcLpytTXXl9z@wr.re7utjp.mongodb.net/`.
+If you wish to observe the cloud database, connect to `YOUR_CLOUD_URI`.
 You may then observe the populated data in the cloud database.

 ### 4. Set up environment variables